Memoryless: Exploring Hidden Markov Models in Machine Learning (part 2)

 Let's provide an example, consider automatic speech recognition.
 When a person speaks into a device, like Siri back in the day when it primarily used HMMs, the raw audio waveform was segmented into short time frames.

 As a result a HMM models speech as a sequence of hidden linguistic states, each evolving according to transition probabilities that encode how likely one sound is to follow another.
-Each hidden state (words you spoke) generates acoustic observations according to an emission distribution.
-This distribution is what then links sound to signal — the system now understanding and acting on your request.
+Each latent state (words you spoke) generates acoustic observations according to an emission distribution.
+This distribution is the key that then links sound to signal — the system now understanding and acting on your request.

 By modeling this, HMMs provide a tangible way to reason about temporal uncertainty (the uncertainty as to how systems evolve through time).